 In the past, if the companies had the work, they could hire experienced people, and ramp up their capacity very quickly – even if it meant raising the wages to attract the talent they needed.
 Today, with margins on jobs being so tight, companies just don’t have the flexibility to offer higher wages.
 Many believe that even if they did they still would have trouble staffing the right people.

 What can we as an industry, and on an individual company level, do differently to continue to succeed?

 Companies should focus on understanding what is available.
-And as the Gen X and the baby boomers are getting older, what is available is millennials.
+And as Gen X and Baby Boomers are getting older, what is available is Millennials.

 How did we get here?
 As a society, we told our children to go to college – that it was the best way to guarantee career success.
 This has ultimately diminished the pool of people who would have chosen to pursue trades like construction.
 Other companies are starting to get involved at the high school and even elementary schools in their area to raise the awareness of careers in their industry.

 What can we do to attract Millennials to construction?

 Provide a structured environment that supports their success.

 Millennials crave the opportunity to grow and develop at their own pace.
 They do not want to feel held back when they are ready to take on more responsibility.
 Find ways they can take ownership of small projects, and once they master them, give them larger projects and more responsibility.
 They need to see the path from where they are to where they want to be, and what is required for success each step of the way.